What We Do

 First Story’s summer residential is a life-changing opportunity for a group of talented young writers, who are invited to spend a week at a prestigious Arvon writing retreat in rural Yorkshire.
 All First Story participants may apply for a place.
 In partnership with our funders, teamArchie, 16 students who have shown great potential in their writing are offered fully-funded places to spend the week at Arvon, learning from talented professional writers.

-Equipping teachers with the confidence, knowledge and skills to teach creative writing is central to our mission.
-Honed over more than a decade, First Story’s pedagogy is outstanding.
-Our writers share freely their expertise and resources.
-Working with First Story typically leads to increased enjoyment of creative writing by teachers themselves, as they build their own confidence and skill as practitioners.
+Equipping teachers with the confidence, knowledge and skills to continue teaching creative writing is central to our mission.
+Honed over more than a decade, First Story’s pedagogy is sector-leading and our Writers-in-Residence freely share their expertise.
+Working with First Story typically leads to increased enjoyment of creative writing by participating teachers, as they build their own confidence and skill as practitioners.
+First Story schools have access to high-quality classroom resources, developed by specially commissioned First Story writers, exploring diverse themes during the school calendar, such as Black History Month, LGBT+ History Month, International Women’s Day and Earth Day.
+Our exclusive resources equip teachers with strategies to help embed a culture of creative writing more widely across the school to support the whole curriculum.